AakritiBudhraja/ml_classification_techniques_project1/README.md

 4) Bayes Classifier with K-Nearest Neighbours method for estimation of class-conditional probability density function

-Following are the files that should be run for the given tasks :
+Following are the files that should be run for the given tasks : <br>
 KNN.m - KNN
 gmm.m - For GMM task on given dataset gmm_real_world_static_data.m - For GMM on real world datasets